Story Melange

 from fastai.losses import LabelSmoothingCrossEntropy

-= vision_learner(dls, resnet18, metrics=accuracy, loss_func=LabelSmoothingCrossEntropy()) learn
+learn = vision_learner(dls, resnet18, metrics=accuracy, loss_func=LabelSmoothingCrossEntropy())

 learn.lr_find()